 The goal of this Visiting Professor position is to provide junior researchers who have recently received their PhDs with an opportunity to develop their research program and make contacts with people in their field prior to taking on a tenure-track position.
 Teaching and service expectations are relatively light.
 The Visiting Professor will teach one course per semester for each semester during their two year appointment.
 The Visiting Professor will also be expected to attend events sponsored by the Elizabeth Rockwell Center and possibly to help to plan some events.

 The salary is $75,000 per year plus medical and other benefits as well as $4000 per year in discretionary research funds for conferences, books, and research travel.
 A small moving stipend will also be available.
 Applicants should have earned their PhD before beginning this position on September 1, 2022.

-- A formal letter of application detailing your interest in this position, relevant qualifications, and whether you would plan to reside at the University of Houston for one or two academic semesters.
+- A formal letter of application detailing your interest in this position and relevant qualifications.

 Review of applications will begin December 1 and continue until the position is filled.
 For questions about this position, please contact Daniel Engster at email@example.com.

 About the Elizabeth D. Rockwell Center on Ethics and Leadership at the Hobby School of Public Affairs and University of Houston